ast0414/semit/docs/index.md

 Since the baseline classifiers were trained on each dataset only, they perform very poor on the other domain.
 On the other hand, our translator model performs well on both domain.
 Furthermore, our translator performs even better than the baseline classifier for each domain.
 It can be inferred that the translation task helps on regularization and thus the translator model generalizes well on the classification taks as well.

-There is still room for improvements
+There is still room for improvements.

 ### Visualization of the Shared Latent Space
-Last but not least, we visualize the shared latent space learned by our translator model.
+Last but not least, we visualized the shared latent space learned by our translator model.
 We collected all latent vector $$z$$ from both datasets using the encoders $$E_1$$ and $$E_2$$ and construct 2-dimensional visualization embeddings using t-SNE [(Maaten 2014)](#maaten2014).

-The visualization below shows that the most corresponding digits of Kannada and Arabic numbers, except 0 and 6, are adjacent to each other in the shared latent space learned, which represents the clustered relationships between two different domains that enable translations between them.
+The visualization below shows that the most corresponding digits of Kannada and Arabic numbers, except 0 and 6, are adjacent to each other in the shared latent space learned.
+This represents the clustered relationships between two different domains that enable translations between them.

-On the other hand, the lack of close connections across the domains for the two numerals, 0 and 6, in the shared latent space might be a possible reason as to why the classification accuracy of K-MNIST after translation is not same as MNIST; the translator might have difficulties on translating them due to the lack of the connections.
+There does exist a lack of close connections across the domains for the two numerals, 0 and 6, in the shared latent space.
+This might be a possible reason as to why the classification accuracy of K-MNIST after translation is not same as MNIST; the translator might have difficulties on translating them due to the lack of the connections.

 <!-- What the visualization below shows is the shared latent space.
 Latent space helps find a relationship between 2 different domains so that transformations can occur between those 2 domains.
 When there is a shared latent space, we know that those 2 domains can basically be translated from one to another.
 What the visualization below shows is that the shared latent space found is between the corresponding digits of Kannada and Arabic numbers.
 For the most part, each domain in Arabic has a corresponding domain in Kannada that is correct -- the 1s, 2s, 3s, 4s, 5s, 7s, 8s, and 9s match each other.
 There is no shared latent space between each languages 0s and 6s.
 The lack of shared latent space between these 2 numerals is a possible reason as to why the accuracy of translation between MNIST and K-MNIST isn't 100%. -->